Highgate Springs, Vermont

 Highgate Springs is an unincorporated community and census-designated place (CDP) in the town of Highgate, Franklin County, Vermont, United States.
 As of the 2020 census it had a population of 77.

+Geography

 The CDP is in northwestern Franklin County, in the western part of the town of Highgate.
 It sits on the southeast shore of Missisquoi Bay, an arm of Lake Champlain.
 U.S. Route 7 passes through the southeast side of the community, and Interstate 89 forms the southeast border.
 Both highways lead south 4 mi to Swanton and north 3 mi to the U.S.–Canada border at the Highgate Springs–St. Armand/Philipsburg Border Crossing.

 Education

-It is in the Franklin Northwest Supervisory Union school district.
+The community is in the Franklin Northwest Supervisory Union school district.